awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-databrew-project.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Sample`  <a name="cfn-databrew-project-sample"></a>
 The sample size and sampling type to apply to the data\.
-If this parameter isn't specified, then the sample will consiste of the first 500 rows from the dataset\.
+If this parameter isn't specified, then the sample consists of the first 500 rows from the dataset\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)